aniasobo/react-boilerplate/README.md

-React boilerplate project - source: egghead.io/[Andy Van Slaars](https://github.com/avanslaars)
+React boilerplate project - following: egghead.io/[Andy Van Slaars](https://github.com/avanslaars)

 Sample project in React with Webpack, Babel and Jest.
 It:

 - bundles JS modules with Webpack
 - compiles modern ES6 and JSX to browser-compatibile JS with Babel
-- runs Jest tests for React components
+- runs Jest tests on React components
 - is configured with a full suite of modern JS tooling
 - is outfitted with Prettier and ESLint to format and lint code
 - prevents unlinted and faulty code from being committed with Husky pre-commit hooks